-- 2.2 The Championship and each of its Events are governed by SCCA Pro Racing in accordance with the Regulations as the ASN. - 2.3 Event means any event counting toward the Championship, which includes all parts of the race event organization including registration, scrutineering, practice, qualifying and race sessions. - 2.4 The Championship shall only be known as and referred to as the SCCA Pro Racing United States F4 Championship.
+- 2.2 The Championship and each of its Events are governed by SCCA Pro Racing in accordance with the Regulations as the ASN. - 2.3 Event means any event counting toward the Championship, which includes all parts of the race event organization including registration, scrutineering, practice, qualifying and race sessions.

+2.4 The Championship shall only be known as and referred to as the SCCA Pro Racing F4 United States Championship Powered by Honda